wjonas33/wjonas33/README.md

-# 👋 Hey!
+# 👋 Hello!
 I'm Jonas Walker

-Welcome to my GitHub — a space where I build, experiment, and explore the world of **Web3, blockchain, and modern software development**.
+Welcome to my GitHub - a space where I build, experiment, and explore the world of **Web3, blockchain, and modern software development**.

 ## 💡 About Me